 Set-off Against Sums Owed by Grantee.
 In the event Grantee owes the Office or any other governmental entity of the State of Iowa any sum under this Agreement, or any other agreement, pursuant to a judgment, or pursuant to any law, rule, or order, the Office or its designee may set off such sum against any sum invoiced or claim for payment made to the Office or any other governmental entity to the State of Iowa issued or made by Grantee.
 In addition, any amounts due the Office as damages may be deducted by the Office from any money or sum payable by the Office to Grantee pursuant to this Agreement or any other agreement between Grantee and the Office.

 Erroneous Payments and Credits.
 Grantee shall promptly pay or refund to the Office the full amount of any overpayment, erroneous payment, or unallowable expense within ten (10) business days after either discovery by the Grantee or notification by the Office of the overpayment, erroneous payment, or unallowable expense.
-In the event Grantee fails to timely pay or refund any amounts due the Office under this Section (Erroneous Payments and Credits), the Office will charge interest of one percent (1%) per month compounded on the outstanding balance each month after the date the payment or refund is due, or the maximum amount allowed by law, whichever is greater.
+In the event Grantee knowingly fails to timely pay or refund any amounts due the Office under this Section (Erroneous Payments and Credits), the Office will charge interest of one percent (1%) per month compounded on the outstanding balance each month after the date the payment or refund is due, or the maximum amount allowed by law, whichever is greater.
 The Office may, in its sole discretion, elect to have Grantee apply any amounts due to the Office under this Section (Erroneous Payments and Credits) against any amounts payable by the Office under this Agreement or any other agreement between the Office and Grantee.

 Reimbursable Expenses.
 With the exception of Allowable Expenditures or other reimbursable expenses or costs expressly contemplated hereunder, there shall be no other reimbursable expenses associated with this Agreement.
 Except for expenditures that constitute Allowable Expenditures or other reimbursable expenses or costs expressly contemplated hereunder, Grantee shall be solely responsible for all costs, charges and expenses it incurs in connection with its performance under this Agreement, including, but not limited to, travel, mileage, meals, lodging, equipment, supplies, personnel, salaries, benefits, insurance, training, conferences, telephone, utilities, start-up costs, and all other costs and expenses of Grantee.